libp2p/docs/content/concepts/content-routing/overview.md

 ## Overview

+The most widely used method for accessing data today is via addressing, where the desired content can be located by its name on a specific server.
+This makes routing simple as the server information is readily available.
+For example, the URL "example.com/cat.jpg" informs us that the server with the domain name "example.com" has a file named "cat.jpg".

+However, when accessing content-addressed data, where the content itself serves as the addressing mechanism, routing becomes a challenge when only the hash value of the content is known.
+This is where content routing comes into play, providing a solution to the problem of determining who has the content given only its hash value.

 Content routing refers to the process of identifying a specific peer that holds certain data and the means to connect to them within a P2P network.
-In a traditional client-server network, routing is a straightforward process because a central authority manages the flow of data.
-However, in a P2P network, there is no central authority, so routing becomes more complex as data only travels point-to-point (except when relayed).

 One of the main challenges of content routing in P2P networks is scalability.
 As the number of peers increase, it becomes more difficult to efficiently find and retrieve the desired content due to the larger number of potential sources.

 In general, specific characteristics of P2P networks complicate this process, including: